ANNUAL COMMUNICATION COMPETITION

-Nineteen years later, the spirit of the excellence still lives on in the Muse Medallion.
+Today, the spirit of the excellence still lives on in the Muse Medallion.
 That first competition had 5 regular categories and 10 sponsored special awards.
-Since then the awards have been broadened to include 50 regular categories and 22 special awards.
+Since then the awards have been broadened to most recently include 50 regular categories and 22 special awards.

 The process is as follows: Qualified entries are evaluated by professional members of the Cat Writers’ Association.
 Certificates of Excellence are sent to people whose entries receive an average score of 90 or higher by three professional CWA members.
 The certificate recipient with the highest score is the winner of the Muse Medallion for the category in which it was entered.
 The winners are announced at the Cat Writers’ Association annual conference in a specially scheduled awards banquet.

 In addition to the highly sought after Muse Medallions, numerous special awards are available through the generosity of corporate and private sponsors.
 These award winners are also announced at the awards banquet during the annual conference.